cogmaster-stats/r-cogstats/slides/00-overview.md

 <small>Christophe Lalanne [R], Sylvain Charron [Py].</small>

-1. Introduction to R and data analysis (Oct.
-7)
+1. Introduction to R and data analysis (Sep.
+29)
 2. Descriptive statistics, association measures (Oct.
-14)
+6)
 3. Inferential statistics and two-group comparisons (Oct.
-21)
+13)
-4. Experimental design and ANOVA (Nov.
-4)
+4. Experimental design and ANOVA (Oct.
+20)
 5. Simple and multiple linear regression (Nov.
-18)
+3)
 6. The linear model and its applications (Nov.
-25)
+10)
-7. Categorical data and two-ways tables (Dec.
-2)
+7. Categorical data and two-ways tables (Nov.
+17)

 Sessions 8 to 11 with Python will consist in replicating analyses done in R.